Juuzoe/Juuzoe/README.md

 ---

 ## 👨‍💻 About Me
 I am a passionate software engineer with hands-on experience in full-stack development, API integration, and system optimisation.
-I thrive on building scalable applications and resolving complex challenges with innovative solutions.

 ---

 ## 🛠 Skills & Tools